davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ## Tips

 A couple of the items below you will find by trawling the Finder menus, but most you will not.
-I found most of these out through trial and error, or over the years via seasoned Mac users.
+I discovered most through trial and error, or from watching seasoned Mac users over the years.

 You may know some, but I'm guessing there's at least a few you won't!